alunduil/etest/README.rst

 .. note::
     etest requires a running docker daemon (either local or remote).
-If using a remote docker instance you must set the DOCKER_HOST environment variable with the hostname (just like fig).
+If using a remote docker instance you must set the DOCKER_HOST environment variable with the hostname (just like compose).

 To get started simply run ``etest`` in a directory that contains ebuilds in a valid overlay.